gblazquez/bowshockpy/docs/source/user_guide/outputs.rst

      - I
      - Jy/beam

-.. list-table:: Operations performed to the cubes files
+.. list-table:: Operations that can be performed to the cubes
    :widths: 10 4
    :header-rows: 1